Kryomatix/kryomatix.github.io/trackpoint.md

 The one I recieved looked like it might be a cloned knockoff, so I used my oscilloscope to make sure that it actually works.
 The trackpoint is supposed to communicate with the ps2 protocol.
-Looking at the waveform, it was high when idle, and there were data packets being sent when I applied force to the joystick, so it seems to be working.
+Looking at the waveform, it was high when idle, and there were data packets being sent when I applied force to the joystick, so it appeared to be working.
 ![20221231_162213](https://user-images.githubusercontent.com/95006894/212997028-2a19b4de-aae6-4870-b78b-0e2a78ca5f36.jpg)

 According to the limited pinout information I found, the device requires 5V power.
 However, I wanted to use it with an rp2040 microcontroller which has a 3.3v logic level.
 When testing, I changed the power input to 3.3v, and observed that the data packets were still being sent and the voltage of the logic level pins didn't seem to have changed.
-After examining the board, I managed to locate a 3.3v regulator and saw that the entire board actually runs on 3.3v.
+After examining the board, I managed to locate a 3.3v regulator and discovered that the entire board actually runs on 3.3v.
 ![20221231_163641](https://user-images.githubusercontent.com/95006894/212996254-7b76d98e-85d4-454f-9bfb-bb94c5780e96.jpg)

-Unfortunately, I realized that circuitpython doesn't support ps2 input on the rp2040.
+I found out that circuitpython doesn't support ps2 input on the rp2040, so I wanted to try interfacing with the joystick directly instead of through ps2 module.

 None of the chips had any markings that allowed me to identify them, so I had to start reverse engineering the rest of the circuit using my multimeter.
 I ended up with this diagram, showing that the joystick itself has a power and ground input, and 2 outputs.
 This suggests that it works like any other analog joystick, which outputs an analog voltage relative to its position.
-Based on the configuration of the resistors, I'm certain that the mystery chip is an inverting op amp with a gain of about 10.
+Based on the configuration of the resistors, the mystery chip is an inverting op amp with a gain of about 10.
 ![image](https://user-images.githubusercontent.com/95006894/212998209-094f9c1d-65b6-438b-b2a0-be5dd234eb05.png)